kloczek/zabbix-templates/README.md

 - [Service Zabbix Proxy](https://github.com/kloczek/zabbix-templates/tree/master/Service%20Zabbix%20Proxy)
 - [Service Zabbix Server](https://github.com/kloczek/zabbix-templates/tree/master/Service%20Zabbix%20Server)

-## Notes and Guidlines:
+## Notes and Guidelines:
-* Each template has own version tag which is copy of the whole zabbix-templates package version tag in which last changes has been released
+* Each template has own version tag which is the copy of the whole zabbix-templates package version tag in which last changes has released
 * Each template in the description field has the last modification date and internal version
 * If it is something which needs to be done to use those templates it is described in each template within description notes
 * Naming convention for the items names, applications and triggers must adhere naming convention using 2-4 letter abbreviations: